PriyaKulkarni/ToDo-MEAN-Stack/README.md

     ```
     git clone https://github.com/PriyaKulkarni/ToDo-MEAN-Stack.git
     ```
+ 2. Download dependency packages: (node_modules folder will be created)

+    ```
+    npm install
+    ```
- 2. Start the server from the root of the project: (Prior to this, make sure to connect to MongoDB)
+ 3. Start the server from the root of the project: (Prior to this, make sure to connect to MongoDB)

     ```
     npm start